-Answer: Everything in life has good news and bad news associated with it.
+Many things in life have good news and bad news associated with them.
 The entire truth is generally found in a combination of both.
 Emphasizing one side to the exclusion of the other is not the whole truth.
 The same is true of the gospel of Jesus Christ.

 The good news is that God loves us (John 3:15–18).
 He wants a relationship with His human creation and has communicated with us in a variety of ways such as nature (Romans 1:20), the Bible (2 Timothy 3:16), and Jesus coming in human form to live among us (John 1:14).
 God does love us.
 He does want to bless us.
 He wants a relationship with us and desires to teach us His ways so that we can become all He created us to be (Romans 8:29).
 Teachers who focus only on the good news are leaving out a vital part of God’s plan of salvation, which includes repentance (Matthew 3:2; Mark 6:12) and taking up our cross to follow Jesus (Luke 9:23).